pranaboy72/Haptic_Device/README.md

 There were some limits imitating haptic function with arduino.
 But we implemented haptic functionality by only sharing controller's sense to the robot.

+## link_robcon
+With using motor_haptic_1 code, we linked controller and robot.
+We got the medium angle of the controller by forward kinematics.
+We substituted the angles of controller to the motor in the robot, and achieved same movement with each other.

 ## Other files
 They are for checking & updating dynamixel's id and baudrate.
 "debug" is for debugging the current velocity, position, etc of the dynamixel.